 For people with type 2 diabetes, the secret to lowering blood sugar may rest in a nice glass of red — or white.
 In an October 2015 study published in the journal Annals of Internal Medicine, researchers found that people with type 2 diabetes who drank a glass of red or white wine at dinner had lower glucose levels than those who drank water instead.
 This isn’t the first study to find that wine has a correlation with good blood sugar, either.

 The study analyzed 224 patients with controlled type 2 diabetes.
-Participants of the study were randomly assigned to drink either mineral water, white wine, or red wine (around five ounces) with dinner every night for two years.
+Participants of the study were randomly assigned to drink either five ounces of mineral water, white wine, or red wine after dinner every night for two years.
 All patients were following a healthy Mediterranean diet with no calorie restrictions.

 In the end, researchers found that red wine drinkers had a modest improvement in high-density lipoproteins (HDL), aka the good cholesterol.
 Those who drank red or white wine also saw a slight improvement in glucose metabolism.